rainlab/location-plugin/README.md

 Available options:

-You can restrict the address lookup to certain countries by defining the `countryRestrictions` option.
+You can restrict the address lookup to certain countries by defining the `countryRestriction` option.
 The option accepts a comma separated list of ISO 3166-1 ALPHA-2 compatible country codes (see: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 Usage: